The $\gamma\pi\to\pi\pi$ anomaly from lattice QCD and dispersion relations: Dispersive representation of

 which is precisely the \gls{nlo} \gls{iam}~\cite{Dobado:1989qm,Truong:1991gv,Dobado:1992ha}.
 Equation~\eqref{eq:nlo_iam} satisfies \Eqref{eq:pion_pion_unitarity} exactly, exhibits the correct analytic structure, and is valid in the entire complex plane.
 Explicit expressions for the \gls{chpt} amplitudes in closed analytical form are given, e.g., in Ref.~\cite{Niehus:2020gmf}, building upon the computations presented in Refs.~\cite{Weinberg:1966kf, Gasser1984}.
 In addition to the pion mass $\Mp$, the amplitudes depend on $F$, the pion decay constant in the chiral limit, as well a $l^r = l_2^r - 2l_1^r$, a single linear combination of the ordinarily renormalized \glspl{lec} $l_1^r$, $l_2^r$.
 It is beneficial to express the amplitudes in terms of $F$ instead of $F_\pi$, for the former is pion-mass independent, see also the discussion in Ref.~\cite{Niehus:2020gmf}.
 In this work we use the $N_\text{f} = 2 + 1$ FLAG average of $F_\pi/F$~\cite{Aoki:2019cca, Bazavov:2010hj, Beane:2011zm, Borsanyi:2012zv, Durr:2013goa, Boyle:2015exm}, which yields $F=\SI{86.89(58)}{\MeV}$ when combined with the PDG value of $F_\pi$.
 Unfortunately, the phase of the \gls{nlo} \gls{iam} does not approach $\pi$, instead, $\lim_{s\to\infty}T(s) = - [96\pi l^r + i + 2/(3\pi)]^{-1}$, which yields $\lim_{s\to\infty}\delta(s) < \pi$ for all reasonable values of $l^r$.
 However, for the numerical computation of $\mc{B}_k$ it is beneficial if $\delta$ approaches $\pi$ at a finite value $\Lambda$ of Mandelstam $s$, since this provides a natural cutoff of the integral in \Eqref{eq:khuri_treiman} via $T(\Lambda) = 0$.
 For this reason, and because the \gls{nlo} \gls{iam} is physically reasonable in the elastic region only, we guide $\delta$ smoothly to $\pi$ at energies far above the resonance region.
-The suppression of the high-energy region due to the subtractions ensures that the systematic error introduced in this way is negligible compared to the error of the $\gamma\pi$ data.
-The basis functions can then be computed numerically via standard methods~\cite{Gasser:2018qtg}.
+To be precise, we use the IAM below $s = 270\Mp^2$, $\delta(s) = \pi$ for $s \geq \Lambda = 310\Mp^2$, and a fourth-order polynomial in between such that the transition is smooth.
+The suppression of the high-energy region due to the subtractions ensures that the systematic error introduced in this way is negligible compared to the error of the $\gamma\pi$ data, this suppression is particularly strong since we use not only one, but $n=2$ subtractions, see Sec.~\ref{sec:results}.
+The basis functions can be computed numerically via standard methods~\cite{Gasser:2018qtg}.
 The subtraction functions need to be holomorphic in the complex $q^2$-plane except for a cut along $[9\Mp^2, \infty)$ that is associated with $\gamma^*\to3\pi$.
 Hence we can write down an $m$-times subtracted dispersion relation of the form